 Yours Sincerely, Giraffe is the delightful and charming story about a bored giraffe who is looking for a friend.

 Giraffe spends his days wandering the sun filled African savanna and eating leaves from the highest trees, but he is bored!
 His days are very repetitive and he really wants a friend.
 One day the is a change in his world, a sign offering mail deliveries anywhere is the world!
-This starts him wondering what animals are over the horizon his change see in the distance but never visited.
+This starts him wondering what animals are over the horizon he can see in the distance but never visited.
 He decides he will write a letter and find out.

 The next morning, he writes his letter.
 He then finds Pelican, who is also very bored, and instructs him to deliver the letter to the first animal he sees over the horizon.
 Pelican is overjoyed as Giraffe is his first customer and agrees.
 The horizon can’t be far, can it?
 It is a lot further than either imagined and takes a long to get there.
 The letter finally reaches Penguin, with the help of mail carrier Seal.